 Don’t eat in Little Italy.
 What’s left of this neighborhood is just a couple of streets lined with tourist traps selling cheap souvenirs and restaurants serving mediocre Italian fare.

 Do walk down Bleecker Street in Greenwich Village and taste delicious pizza, rice balls, and cannolis at the Italian shops lining the street.
 If you want to have an Italian Dinner out, check respected sources like Zagat or Time Out New York for recommendations.
 Or take advice from a local like me who just likes to eat good food.
-Some of my favorites are Morandi, Lupa, or Florian.
+Some of my favorites are Morandi and Lupa.

 Don’t be a subway oaf!
 If this list was ranked in order of importance, this would have the top spot.
-The fastest way to ingratiate yourself with New Yorkers is to in any way block the turnstiles, the stairways, or the train entrance.
+The fastest way to annoy New Yorkers is to in any way block the turnstiles, the stairways, or the train entrance.
 And, whatever you do, don’t lean your whole body on the poles inside the train.